itsdfish/PublicGoodsTournament.jl/docs/src/example.md

 # Example

 This example demonstrates how to create a Cuck player type.
 The cuck contributes its entire trial endowment to the public good regardless of the contributions of the players.
 The cuck never punishes other players for not contributing.
+A full runable example can be found [here](https://github.com/itsdfish/PublicGoodsTournament.jl/blob/main/battles/douche_bag_vs_chuck.jl).

 ## Custom Player Type